MikeKovarik/rage-edit/README.md

 Node.js does always expect UTF-8 output from a child process, but Windows relies on the default system's [code page](https://ss64.com/nt/chcp.html) (with English locale it is `cp437`, with Russian locale it is `cp866` and so on) which results to rendering non-ASCII characters as `?` or `�`.

-A possible workaround is change the console codepage to `65001`.
+A possible workaround is to change the console codepage to `65001`.
 But due to how Windows console works, changed codepage stays changed even after JS code finished its work:

 ```
 C:\>chcp